 The classic editor is still supported well by the WordPress community, it has been confirmed it will be worked with, in some capacity, until December 2021.
 Alberon will be recommending to clients that, at least in the short-term, they keep the classic editor.
 Besides, the update date could be pushed back even further.

-If you have any questions or would like help deciding the best way to take your website – our experts can help, please do get in touch.
+If you have any questions or would like help deciding the best way to take your website forward – our experts can help, please do get in touch.